emcdo411/DSN-RCM-Integration/README.md

 ---

-Let me know if you'd like this exported as a PDF or if you need a fallback image version of the diagram for platforms that don't support Mermaid rendering.
+Let me know if you’d like a version of this exported as PDF, or a fallback PNG of the diagram if GitHub rendering is ever disabled or restricted.